leximainw/celeste-berry-indicator/README.md

 To avoid potential spoilers, use the `--no-spoilers` flag (or `/no-spoilers` on Windows).

+## Windows GUI

+To use the Windows GUI tool, download both `BerryIndicatorWindowsGUI.exe` and `celeste-berry-indicator-win64.exe` and place them in the same folder.
+You can then launch `BerryIndicatorWindowsGUI.exe` normally.

 ### __WARNING__: potential spoilers below

 ## Advanced usage